Information about Cyclophosphamide

 How cyclophosphamide works

 Cyclophosphamide is an anti-cancer medication with immunosuppressive property.
-In cancer, it works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+In cancer, it works by damaging the genetic material (DNA and RNA) of the cancer cells, thereby stopping their growth and multiplication.

 Common side effects of cyclophosphamide

-Fever, Blood in urine, Hair loss, Urinary tract infection, Mucosal inflammation, Decreased white blood cell count (neutrophils), Infection, Bone-marrow suppression
+Fever, Blood in urine, Hair loss, Decreased white blood cell count (neutrophils), Vomiting, Nausea, Diarrhea

 - ₹66 to ₹256Zydus Cadila3 variant(s)